Earn your certifications online with ACLS Training Center!

 The American Heart Association name is owned by American Heart Association, Inc. ACLS Training Center has no affiliation with American Heart Association.

-Jan 14, 2022 -- A 13-year-old boy became unresponsive after he was exposed to fentanyl at school.
+Jan 14, 2022 --A 13-year-old boy became unresponsive after he was exposed to fentanyl at school.
 The nurse provided him CPR until paramedics arrived.
 He was later rushed to the hospital along with two others who were feeling dizzy due to the same reason.

-Aug 02, 2020 -- A man is still breathing after quick actions by a number of people, Milford Fire Department said.
+Aug 02, 2020 --A man is still breathing after quick actions by a number of people, Milford Fire Department said.
 According to Fire officials, a man suffered cardiac arrest during the Charles Island Music Festival.
 MFD responded to a call that an individual in cardiac arrest and that CPR was being carried out.
-The Milford Fire Department paramedics started Advanced life support (ALS).
+The Milford Fire Department paramedics started advanced life support (ALS).
 The patient was shifted to Milford Hospital and then later transported to Yale-New Haven Hospital.

-May 31, 2018 -- Ashley-Ann Labrador is an athletic trainer and health care professional.
+May 31, 2018 --Ashley-Ann Labrador is an athletic trainer and health care professional.
 Due to her profession, she must always stay on her feet helping and assisting anyone who needs help on the field.
 One day was no different as she had to administer CPR to one of the parents who was having a seizure.
 By the time Ashley arrived, the parent was foaming through the mouth, right there and then, she began doing chest compressions and rescue breathings while the EMT services arrived “It all happened so fast, I just felt like I happened to be there at the right place, right time.
 And being in the health care field and being a health care professional, I had the capacity and the training to at least minimize the adverse effects of a particular situation like that.” said the heroic trainer.

-Feb 09, 2016 -- Milford Police Officer, Paul Mazzara, was first on scene on a call to Snow Apple Lane where a resident's heart had stopped.
+Feb 09, 2016 --Milford police officer, Paul Mazzara, was first on scene on a call to Snow Apple Lane where a resident's heart had stopped.
 Mazzara began CPR and continued until other emergency responders arrived on scene.
 The resident's heart began pumping again as a result of the CPR and was transported to the hospital.
 The resident is reportedly in stable condition thanks to Mazzara's quick response.